ScaleLeap/awesome-amazon-seller/readme.md

 - [WebRetailer](https://www.webretailer.com/)

 ## Other
-- [fbacatalog.com](https://fbacatalog.com) - Software catalog for Amazon Sellers.
+- [FBA Catalog](https://fbacatalog.com) - Software catalog for Amazon Sellers.
 Find tools that fit your business in no time!
-- [fbamonthly.com](https://fbamonthly.com) - FBA Monthly newsletter is an across-the-board summary of the month's most important news articles and blog posts regarding Amazon businesses.
+- [FBA Monthly](https://fbamonthly.com) - FBA Monthly newsletter is an across-the-board summary of the month's most important news articles and blog posts regarding Amazon businesses.

 ---